September 28, 2021 2 min read

-My son Luke, age nine, has Sensory Processing Disorder (SPD) among his many other diagnosis, including ADHD.
-He is a sensory-seeker most often, occasionally a sensory-avoider.
+My son Luke, age nine, has Sensory Processing Disorder (SPD) along with his other diagnosis, ADHD.
+He is a sensory-seeker.
 Since he was three or four years old he’s been crashing into things and flinging himself on the ground with great force, seemingly on purpose.

-It never made sense until we started Occupational Therapy and learned about SPD (also sometimes called SID, Sensory Integration Disorder) and proprioceptive input ( “the awareness of posture, movement, and changes in equilibrium and the knowledge of position, weight, and resistance of objects as they relate to the body”).
-They told me Luke has a proprioceptive input deficit and that is why he has intense interactions with stuff, because he uses that physical input to supplement the proprioceptive input.
-During OT he got to crash on purpose, throwing himself against padded walls and onto padded mats.
+It never made sense until we started Occupational Therapy and learned about SPD (Sensory Processing Disorder) and proprioceptive input ( “the awareness of posture, movement, and changes in equilibrium and the knowledge of position, weight, and resistance of objects as they relate to the body”).
+The OT told me Luke has a proprioceptive input deficit and that is why he has intense interactions with stuff, because he uses that physical input to supplement the proprioceptive input.
+During occupational therapy, he got to crash on purpose, throwing himself against padded walls and onto padded mats.
 He was encouraged to get into a body sock and be zipped up tight.
 He LOVED it!
-We were encouraged to try weighted lap pads and tight shirts (under armor) outside of OT, but they didn’t help a lot.
+We were encouraged to try weighted lap pads and tight shirts.
 Weighted blankets were mentioned too, but we hadn’t tried one yet.
-Luke always wraps tight in his covers and between pillows so I hadn’t felt the need for a weighted blanket too.
+Luke always wraps tight in his covers and between pillows so I hadn’t felt the need for a weighted blanket.

-I was thrilled when Mosaic Weighted Blankets offered to send Luke a blanket to try out though.
+I was thrilled when Mosaic Weighted Blankets offered to send Luke a blanket.
 Now I could try it and see if there is an extra benefit.
 I am happy to report there is an extra benefit!
-Luke LOVES his “monkey blanket” (he choose the monkey fabric for his custom blanket).
+Luke LOVES his “monkey blanket”.
 He only uses it in bed at night but now will not sleep without it.
 He feels grounded and secure under its weight.
-It’s a lot more sensory input than a tight sheet and a couple pillows on either side (which we called a Luke Taco).
-The more sensory input for him the better.

-Here’s how it works: “The deep pressure touch stimulation brought about by the Mosaic Weighted Blankethelps to encourage the production of serotonin, which is a hormone that helps to calm us down and put us in a more peaceful, happier state of mind.
-Serotonin, in turn, leads to the production of melatonin, which helps us sleep soundly.”
+Here’s how it works: “The deep pressure touch stimulation brought about by the Mosaic Weighted Blanket helps to encourage the production of serotonin, which is a hormone that helps to calm us down and put us in a more peaceful, happier state of mind.
+Serotonin, in turn, leads to the production of melatonin, which helps one sleep soundly.”

-The company was so easy to work with too.
-Luke chose his pattern from a vast array of kid-friendly fabrics and the blanket was custom-made based on his preferences and his size (his size dictated an 8 lb blanket).
+Luke chose his pattern from kid-friendly fabrics and the blanket was made for a child (38 X 50 inches) his size (8 lb blanket).
 It’s a quality product with a nice benefit.
-If you have a sensory-seeker in your home, especially one with trouble sleeping, I definitely recommend a Mosaic Weighted Blanket.
+If you have a sensory-seeker in your home, especially one with trouble sleeping, I definitely recommend a Mosaic Weighted Blankets.

 Did you know a weighted blanket can also help with the following?
 Maybe you could benefit from one too.